History of Le Havre

-Le Havre was founded on 8 October 1517 as a new port by royal command of François I partly to replace the historic harbours of Harfleur and Honfleur which had become increasingly impractical due to silting-up.
+Le Havre was founded on 8 October 1517 as a new port by royal command of Francis I of France, partly to replace the historic harbours of Harfleur and Honfleur which had become increasingly impractical due to silting-up.
 The city was originally named Franciscopolis after the king, and was subsequently renamed Le Havre-de-Grâce ("Harbour of Grace") after an existing chapel of Notre-Dame-de-Grâce ("our Lady of Grace").
 The name of the American city of Havre de Grace, Maryland, is inspired by this name.

-Before François I
+Before Francis I

 Human presence on the territory of Le Havre dates back to Prehistory around 400,000 BC.

 Many remains from the Neolithic period have been excavated in the lower city and the Montgeon Forest: it is at this time that the population increased and settled down in the first hamlets.
 During the Iron Age Celtic people from Caletes settled in the region.
 From ancient times river traffic on the Seine supported Gallo-Roman cities of the estuary.
 A Roman road linked Lillebonne (Juliobona) at the mouth of the Seine through the current territory of the commune of Le Havre.

 The first mention of Graville Abbey was in the 9th century, about Sanvic on the plateau.
 The village of Leure and its commercial port appear in the 11th century.
 It served as a shelter for ships awaiting the tide to enter the port of Harfleur upstream.
 It was at this time that William Malet, companion of William the Conqueror built himself a castle at Graville and a Motte-and-bailey castle in Aplemont.
 Several hamlets of fishermen and farmers, the first parishes emerged in the High Middle Ages.
 During the Hundred Years War the fortified ports Leurre and Harfleur were destroyed.
-At the beginning of the 16th century the growth of trade, the silting-up of the port of Harfleur, and the fear of an English landing pushed the king François I to found the port of Le Havre and the town.
+At the beginning of the 16th century, the growth of trade, the silting-up of the port of Harfleur, and the fear of an English landing pushed the king Francis I of France to found the port of Le Havre and the town.